ematsuno/MLAI_Emeritus_Course_23/README.md

 $\color{orange}{Analysis}$ Behaviour differs depending on their age and whether they have children.

 For people in their 20s with children tend to grab coffee at higher frequencies than those who do not have children.

-People with children drop to it's lowest in the early 30s, whereas that same age shows that people without children provide a higher percentage.
+People with children drop to their lowest in the early 30s, whereas that same age shows that people without children provide a higher percentage.

 <img src="images/coffeeAcceptanceAge.png" width="75%">